Grand Palace Bangkok, Thailand – A Photo Essay

 Curious displays

-These images from the Palace in Bangkok that continue to flash in my mind after many months.
+These images from the Palace in Bangkok continue to flash in my mind after many months.

-Recommend you to read following Thailand Tourist attractions on my travel blog.
+I recommend you to read the following Thailand Tourist attractions on my travel blog.

 Hua Hin – An elitist beach town